influxdata/docs-v2/content/enterprise_influxdb/v1.9/query_language/internals.md

 ### Understanding iterators

-Iterators are at the heart of the query engine.
-They provide a simple interface for looping over a set of points.
-For example, this is an iterator over Float
+Iterators  provide a simple interface for looping over a set of points.
-points:
+For example, this is an iterator over Float points:

 ```
 type FloatIterator interface {